toddkummer/toddkummer/README.md

 # Ruby on Rails Software Engineer

 The best fit for Todd is a project looking for a Ruby on Rails architect to help build out a new solution, or conversely, someone to help rescue a code base that has gone astray.
-His long history of product development—--for software companies, internal business applications, and consumer websites-—-helps him find the right balance between short-term and long-term requirements and put in place practices that will help guide the project for its full lifecycle.
+His long history of product development—for software companies, internal business applications, and consumer websites—helps him find the right balance between short-term and long-term requirements and put in place practices that will help guide the project for its full lifecycle.

 <img alt="Ruby on Rails Logo" src="https://upload.wikimedia.org/wikipedia/commons/6/62/Ruby_On_Rails_Logo.svg" width="300px;" align="right">